-The Master of Applied Economics is a two-semester professional program geared toward individuals who want to gain skills in practical application of advanced economic theory and data analysis to find solutions for an array of societal challenges.
+The MAE is a two-semester professional program geared toward individuals who want to gain skills in practical application of advanced economic theory and data analysis to find solutions for an array of societal challenges.
 Engaged faculty and corporate partnerships provide a hands-on learning environment where students apply classroom content to real scenarios faced by organizations.

-Students in this program will quickly build the knowledge and skills necessary to compete in an increasingly global job market.
-With strong foundations in advanced microeconomic theory and empirical methodology, graduates are uniquely positioned for professional careers in business, policy and performance assessment, finance, consulting, governmental administration, and risk management.
+Students build strong foundations in advanced microeconomic theory and empirical methodology, graduates are uniquely positioned for professional careers in business, policy and performance assessment, finance, consulting, governmental administration, and risk management.

-- Stay ahead of the Curve: Get critical training in software such as Stata, SAS, Matlab and R!
+Students receive critical training in software such as Stata, SAS, Matlab and R.

 The MAE program is jointly offered by AEDE and the Department of Economics, allowing students to leverage the expertise in two distinct disciplines from world-class faculty who are performing cutting-edge research.